magento/merchdocs/src/stores/admin-signin.md

    The default _Admin_ URL looks something like `https://www.yourdomain.com/your-custom-admin-domain`.

    {: .bs-callout-info}
-   Although we use "admin" as the base URL in most examples, we recommend that you choose a unique and hard to guess [custom URL]({% link stores/store-urls-custom-admin.md %}) for the _Admin_ of your store.
+   Although we use `admin` as the base URL in most examples, we recommend that you choose a unique and hard-to-guess [custom URL]({% link stores/store-urls-custom-admin.md %}) for the _Admin_ of your store.

    You can bookmark the page or save a shortcut on your desktop for easy access.